dlazesz/cfpdb/README.md

 When the updater process runs, it fetches `conferences.yaml` from the _conferences_ branch in this repository and pushes the rendered html to _gh-pages_ branch

-## Future plans
+## New features

-- iCalendar file (ics) generation which can be subscribed to
+- iCalendar file (.ics) generation which can be subscribed to

 ## History
 Code written between Nov 2008 and Nov 2010 by Bálint Sass